UniMath/agda-unimath/src/commutative-algebra/products-of-ideals-commutative-rings.lagda.md

   (L : ideal-Commutative-Ring l5 A)
   where

-  preserves-leq-product-ideal-Commutative-Ring :
+  preserves-order-product-ideal-Commutative-Ring :
     leq-ideal-Commutative-Ring A I J →
     leq-ideal-Commutative-Ring A K L →
     leq-ideal-Commutative-Ring A
       ( product-ideal-Commutative-Ring A I K)
-      ( product-ideal-Commutative-Ring A J L) preserves-leq-product-ideal-Commutative-Ring p q =
+      ( product-ideal-Commutative-Ring A J L) preserves-order-product-ideal-Commutative-Ring p q =
     is-product-product-ideal-Commutative-Ring A I K
       ( product-ideal-Commutative-Ring A J L)
       ( λ x y u v →